52binge/52binge.blog.source/vc/index.md

 **Job Description**

-Design and manage Data warehouse plan for a product, such as: design data model, define data metric, data governance and so on
+> Design and manage Data warehouse plan for a product, such as: design data model, define data metric, data governance and so on
+>
+> Work with BI, business team, PM team, use data to solve problems, identify needs and opportunities
+>
-Work with BI, business team, PM team, use data to solve problems, identify needs and opportunities Design,build and maintain the batch or real time data pipeline in production using Hadoop big data technology Define and manage SLA,Data quality for all data sets in allocated areas of ownership
+> Design,build and maintain the batch or real time data pipeline in production using Hadoop big data technology
+>
+> Define and manage SLA,Data quality for all data sets in allocated areas of ownership

 **Job Requirements**

-Minimum B.S. degree in Computer Science or a related technical field.
+>  Minimum B.S. degree in Computer Science or a related technical field.
+>
-2+ years working experience with programming languages,such as Java,Scala,Python
+>  2+ years working experience with programming languages,such as Java,Scala,Python
+>
-Ability to write efficient SQL statements
+>  Ability to write efficient SQL statements
+>
-Familiar with Hadoop, Spark and Flink data processing, experience of TB data processing experience is a plus Familiar with data warehouse modeling, such as dimensional data modeling and schema design Understand data mining or machine learning
+>  Familiar with **Hadoop, Spark and Flink data processing**, experience of TB data processing experience is a plus
+>
+>  Familiar with **data warehouse modeling, such as dimensional data modeling and schema design**
+>
+>  Understand data mining or machine learning
+>
-Excellent communication skills including the ability to identify and communicate data driven insights Strong logical thinking and analysis abilities Passionate, self-motivated, and takes ownership
+>  Excellent communication skills including the ability to identify and communicate data driven insights
+>
+>  Strong logical thinking and analysis abilities
+>
+>  Passionate, self-motivated, and takes ownership

 **Senior Data Engineer**